zenglenn42/CityMatch/README.md

 I feel like I've been through a rite of passage that ultimately strengthens my ability to appraise and assess ... and knock down some of those unknown unknowns.

 * Viewport units (vh, vw) now trigger mild PTSD after wrangling the [100vh mobile CSS bug/feature](https://nicolas-hoizey.com/articles/2015/02/18/viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers/) that was thwarting my bottom appbar.

 But it's good to know I'm [not alone](https://allthingssmitty.com/2020/05/11/css-fix-for-100vh-in-mobile-webkit/).

 Btw, ```width: 100%``` factors in the dimensions of scrollbars, ```width: 100vw``` does _not_.

 * I need better feature detection and should probably leverage [Modernizr](https://modernizr.com/) so I can code to a more robust and resilient browser model.

 Cool CSS features like ```scroll-snap-type``` and ```scroll-snap-align``` might warrant different settings depending upon device orientation.
 There is often a fine line between enabling usability and good intentions that ultimately annoy.

 * ***Always*** turn on scrollbars when developing from macOS so you can hunt down your errantly-coded ```overflow: scroll``` CSS bugs.

-I discovered my landing page actually had _three_ sets of scrollbars lurking there.
+I discover my landing page actually had _three_ sets of scrollbars lurking there.

-* I'm getting closer to React Native since some UI/UX patterns just don't seem available to web developers in a low-impedance, no-compromise way.
+* I'm getting closer to React Native

+Some UI/UX patterns just don't seem available to web developers in a low-impedance, no-compromise way.
 The bottom appbar is a case in point.

 ## [Thanks for reading](#contents)